 - Monday, February 29, 7:30 PM

 A towering masterpiece of the early Baroque — at once intimate and grand, prayerful and dramatic, exalted and sensual.
 Monteverdi’s rarely performed 1610 Vespers of the Blessed Virgin offers up a dizzying array of textures and sonorities in brilliant instrumental writing, opulent choruses, and moving solo arias and duets.
-Only subscribers are guaranteed seats for what is certain to be a highlight of the classical music season.
+Don't miss this highlight of the classical music season.